sven2101/I3D-Action-Recognition-Pipeline-with-FlowNet2/README.md

 ## 9. TODOs

-- [x] real live script
+- [x] add real live inference script
 - [ ] add images of different flownet2 modes (qualitative comparison)
+- [ ] add class for common code of live and videofile processing
+- [ ] add live prediction to preview window
+- [ ] improve console output for predictions
-- [ ] improve thread waiting solution for videofile inference when threads are done
+- [x] improve thread waiting solution for videofile inference when threads are done
 - [ ] setting file for paths, training parameter and so on (improve usability)
 - [ ] add inference mode rgb and flow mode (currently only mixed mode is available)
+- [ ] improve training process with validation set and kfold validation
 - [ ] python3 compatibility